Country Living in a Cariboo Valley

 This is a Win-Win.
 The clover is great for the bees and having more bees around our property means they will help with pollinating our garden fruits and vegetables.

-The Clover plant takes nitrogen from the air and puts it into the soil.
 Read more about the benefits of sowing white clover here.

 Planted clover flowering in the summer